tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise8-ValidateOffer.md

-## WIP - Exercise 8 - Validate Your Offer
+## Exercise 8 - Validate Your Offer

 In this exercise, you'll validate that your offers are rendering the right content based on the placements and rules you have defined.